Aleph (psychedelic)

-Aleph, or Aleph-1, also known as DOT or para-DOT or as 4-methylthio-2,5-dimethoxyamphetamine, is a psychedelic drug of the amphetamine and DOx families.
+Aleph, or ALEPH-1, also known as DOT or para-DOT or as 4-methylthio-2,5-dimethoxyamphetamine, is a psychedelic drug of the phenethylamine, amphetamine, and DOx families.
+It is one of the Aleph series of compounds.

 Use and effects

-Aleph was first synthesized by Alexander Shulgin, who named it after the first letter of the Hebrew alphabet.
-In his book PiHKAL, Shulgin lists the dose range as 5 to 10 mg orally, with effects typically lasting for 6 to 8 hours.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists Aleph's dose range as 5 to 10 mg orally and its duration as 6 to 8 hours.
+The effects of Aleph have been reported to include simple tasks feeling "alien", intense intellectual stimulation, impairment, a sensation of pleasant physical warmth, and an afterglow including feelings of empathy for everything.

 Pharmacology

 Pharmacodynamics

-Like many other psychedelics, Aleph is a partial agonist at the 5-HT_{2A} receptor (EC_{50} = 10 nM).
+Aleph is known to be a superagonist of the serotonin 5-HT_{2A} receptor (EC_{50} = 10–66 nM; E_{max} = 114–191%).

 It has weak MAO-A inhibitory activity with an IC_{50} of 5.2 μM.
 For comparison, amphetamine has an IC_{50} of 11 μM and 4-methylthioamphetamine (4-MTA) has a value of 0.2 μM.